-In the subject line of your email, write your last name, first name, number of items and genre “[Poetry / Spoken Word Video/ Fiction / Essay /Book Review/ Interview/ Artwork/ Photography ] Submission [Fall / Winter / Spring] [Year].”
-So for example, if your name is Jane Smith and you’re sending 3 poems for our Fall 2019 issue, you would use a subject line of Smith, Jane, 3 poems submission Fall 2019.
-If your name is Jane Smith and you’re between the ages of 12-18, submitting in the youth category, you’d use a subject line of Smith, Jane, 3 poems/youth/submission Fall 2019.
+If your name is Jane Smith and you’re sending 3 poems for our Winter 2019 issue, you would use a subject line of Smith, Jane, 3 poems submission, Winter, 2019.
+If your name is Jane Smith and you’re between the ages of 12-18, submitting in the youth category, you’d use a subject line of Smith, Jane,youth,3 poems, submission, Winter, 2019.

-Please submit your writing in a Microsoft Word document or docx as an email attachment, standard formatting, 12 point font.
-No PDF’s, please.
-Spoken word video can be sent as a link in the body of the email along with an attached Word Doc or Docx with the words.
+Spoken word video can be sent as a linked video in the body of the email along with an attached Word Doc or Docx with the words.
 It’s easiest if you can provide a link we can copy/embed.
-Basic file types for art submissions are best.

 Featured image size requirements

 - For a single featured image, the minimum width is 900 pixels.

 - For two featured images, the minimum width for each is 450 pixels.